 Kate:5:11How would you characterize the other people who shopped at the Co op?

 Susan:5:16They were different than people I hadn’t encountered before.
-Um, first of all, it definitely a lot of women, more women were involved, um, which, you know, usually when you would go into a supermarket or just about any type of business in those days.
+First of all, it definitely a lot of women, more women were involved, which, you know, usually when you would go into a supermarket or just about any type of business in those days.
 Men were in charge.
-Um, things have definitely changed since then.
-But um, in 1972, it was really refreshing to see a lot of women taking leadership roles.
-Calling meetings, running the co op, um, and making decisions.
-So that was also revolutionary and um, it was eye opening for me.
+Things have definitely changed since then.
+But in 1972, it was really refreshing to see a lot of women taking leadership roles.
+Calling meetings, running the co op, and making decisions.
+So that was also revolutionary and it was eye opening for me.
 It really, really changed my world.